ioborin22/fake-database/README.md

 # Fake Database API

-The Fake Database API is a simulated API that provides a mock database with users, contacts, and messages.
+The Fake Database API is a simulated API that provides a mock database with users, employers, posts, images, contacts, messages, products and orders.
 It is designed to assist developers in testing and prototyping applications that require database interactions without the need for a real production database.

 ## Features